 Planning a trip to dive this enclave of the Indian ocean?
+Looking for the best things to do in Mauritius?
 Here’s our scuba guide to diving in Mauritius.

 Sea temperatures vary seasonally (between 22°C and 28°C), and unless you are particularly affected by the cold you’ll need nothing more than a 3mm wetsuit.
 Visibility varies greatly but can exceed 40m when conditions are optimum.